 What Global evidence is there that financial factors impact first year retention at four-year institutions?

-Our group identified multiple sources of evidence that supports the above key areas of focus.
-To view specific sources, please refer to the attached Works Cited.
+Our group identified multiple sources of evidence that support the above key areas of focus.
+Please refer to the attached bibliography to view the specific sources.